cmjio/NodeBase/README.md

 	cd /NodeBase
 	node server.js

-This will run the server and create a database and create a table called 'params' in that database.
+This will run the node.js server and create a database and create a table called `params` in the database specified above.

 	var tableParams = "“+
 	”create table params(“+ ” id int(11) NOT NULL AUTO_INCREMENT,“+